birkhoffkiki/PathBench/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-### Adding New Models
+### Adding New Model Results and Tasks
-To add new models to the benchmark:
+This frontend code can be served as a static website for any leaderboard.
+To add new tasks to the benchmark:

-1. Update `src/data/models.json` with model metadata
+1. Update `src/data/tasks.ts` with task metadata
 2. Add performance data to `src/data/performance.json`
-3. Ensure proper task mapping in `src/data/tasks.ts`
+3. Ensure proper model mapping in `src/data/models.json`

 ## 📄 License